nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 ### Can I boot From an SD Card?

-Booting from SD cards or eMMC and are supported on the GR8 processor, but since C.H.I.P.
+Booting from SD cards or eMMC are supported on the GR8 processor, but since C.H.I.P.
 Pro already reserves these data pins for the onboard NAND storage, you would need to create a custom GR8 board with some additional Buildroot configuration settings.

 ### How can I make a backup of my NAND or eMMC filesystem?